-Issuer City of Manchester, Tennessee (the "City", "Municipality" or "Issuer").
-See APPENDIX B contained herein.
-The Bonds \$6,575,000 General Obligation Bonds, Series 2016B (the "Bonds").
+Issuer City of Manchester, Tennessee (the "City", "Municipality" or "Issuer") See APPENDIX B contained herein.
+The Bonds \$6,400,000 General Obligation Refunding Bonds, Series 2016A (the "Bonds").
 Security The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the corporate limits of the City.
 For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the City are irrevocably pledged.
-In addition, to the extent proceeds of the Bonds are used to refinance or finance improvements to the City's water and sewer system (the "System"), the Bonds shall be additionally payable from, although not secured by, revenues of the System.
-See the section entitled "SECURITIES OFFERED - Security" contained herein.
-Purpose The Bonds are being issued for the purpose of (i) refinancing the Outstanding Obligations, as described herein, (ii) construction and equipping of extensions and improvements to the System of the City; (iii) construction, improvement, renovation and extensions of street, roads, sidewalks, bridges, drainage, street lighting, and signalization; (iv) construction, renovation, improvement, repair, and equipping of City buildings, (v) acquisition of all property real and personal, appurtenant thereto, or connected with such public works projects and construction of related infrastructure; (vi) payment of legal, fiscal, administrative, architectural and engineering costs incident thereto; (vii) reimbursement to the City for funds previously expended for any of the foregoing; and (viii) payment of the costs related to the issuance and sale of the Bonds.
-Optional Redemption The Bonds are subject to redemption, at a price of par plus accrued interest on June 1, 2021, in whole or in part, and at anytime thereafter at the price of par plus accrued interest to the redemption date.
+The Bonds shall be additionally payable from, although not secured by, the payments received by the City from the water treatment and distribution facilities of the Duck River Utility Commission (the "Commission").
+Purpose The Bonds are being issued for the purpose of (i) refinancing a portion of the Outstanding Obligations as described herein; and (ii) payment of the costs related to the issuance and sale of the Bonds.
+Optional Redemption The Bonds are subject to redemption, in whole or in part, at a price of par plus accrued interest on August 1, 2021, in whole or in part, and at anytime thereafter at the price of par plus accrued interest to the redemption date.
 See the section entitled "SECURITIES OFFERED-Optional Redemption."
 Tax Matters In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the City, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, such interest is taken into account in determining the adjusted current earnings of certain corporations for purposes of the alternative minimum tax on corporations.
 Interest on the Bonds will be exempt from certain taxation in Tennessee, all as more fully described in the section entitled "LEGAL MATTERS-Tax Matters" and APPENDIX A (form of opinion) included herein.
-Bank Qualification The Bonds have been designated as "qualified tax-exempt obligations" within the meaning of Section 265 of the Internal Revenue Code of 1986, as amended.
+Bank Qualification The Bonds will be "qualified tax-exempt obligations" within the meaning of Section 265 of the Internal Revenue Code of 1986, as amended.
 See the section entitled "LEGAL MATTERS - Tax Matters" for additional information.
-Rating S&P: "AA".
+Rating S&P: "Applied For".
 See the section entitled "MISCELLANEOUS - Rating" for more information.
 Registration and Paying Agent Regions Bank, Nashville, Tennessee (the "Registration Agent").
+Bond Counsel Bass, Berry & Sims PLC, Nashville, Tennessee.
+Financial Advisor Cumberland Securities Company, Inc., Knoxville, Tennessee.
+See the section entitled "MISCELLANEOUS - Financial Advisor; Related Parties; Other", herein.
+Underwriter